-As global businesses with a long-standing commitment to Africa in general – and Sierra Leone in particular – we are passionate about supporting Sierra Leone in its goal of reaching middle-income status by 2035.
+As global businesses with a long-standing commitment to Africa in general – and Sierra Leone in particular – we are passionate about supporting Sierra Leone in its goal of reaching middle-income status.
 While challenges remain, the country offers a range of underlying growth and investment opportunities.

-There is no doubt that the financial and professional services sector has an important role to play in supporting the building of stronger banking, insurance and legal frameworks in Sierra Leone.
-We are absolutely committed to working with the Government of Sierra Leone and international partners and investors to help the country reach its full potential, for the benefit of all.
+The financial and professional services sector has an important role to play in supporting the building of stronger banking, insurance and legal frameworks in Sierra Leone.
+We are absolutely committed to working with the Government of Sierra Leone and international partners and investors to help the country achieve its full potential.

 We hope that this Investor Guide will serve as a useful resource for all those with an interest in helping Sierra Leone on its path towards economic growth.

-Herbert Smith Freehills LLP, Standard Chartered Bank and Prudential plc are very grateful for the assistance provided in the compilation of this Guide by the Government of Sierra Leone including Addax Bioenergy, the Africa Governance Initiative, Agiterra Group, BMT Law Chambers, Copperbelt Energy Corporation, Eversheds LLP, Francis Taylor Building, Friends Provident, Lion Mountains and Phoenix Africa Development Company, Manocap, Planting Promise and Lion Growth, the Sierra Leone Investment and Export Promotion Agency, Solon Capital Partners, TCQ Power, the UK Department for International Development, the UK Foreign and Commonwealth Office and the UK Sierra Leone Pro Bono Network.
+Herbert Smith Freehills LLP, Standard Chartered Bank and Prudential plc are very grateful for the assistance provided in the compilation of this Guide by the Government of Sierra Leone including the Tony Blair Global Institute for Change, Easy Solar, Nectar Group, Manocap, Solon Capital Partners, the Sierra Leone Investment and Export Promotion Agency, the UK Department for International Development, the UK Foreign and Commonwealth Office and the UK Sierra Leone Pro Bono Network.